Date(s) - 14 Aug 2017

-The day will start with a demonstration of cob oven lighting technique, and we will then prepare the dishes to be cooked through the day.
-Our aim to to utilise the various forms of heat a wood-fired oven provides: from searing 400ºC flat-bread and pizza baking, through braising, roasting and baking to slow-cooking and drying.
-Wood-fired oven cooking is very much a sensory experience.
-Often experimental, one cooks with close observation, intuition and a little luck – and always with love and a dose of fun.
+The day will start with a explanation of the cob oven lighting technique and wood preparation, and we will then prepare the dishes to be cooked through the day.
+Our aim is to utilise the various forms of heat a wood-fired oven provides: from searing 400ºC flat-bread and pizza baking, through braising, roasting and baking to slow-cooking and drying.

 Using a cob oven is a centuries-old way of baking.
 Perfect, then, for the 21st Century foodie.